SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating bright
+In silicon halls, where data reigns
-In cities where machines take flight
+A future unfolds, with AI's sweet pains
-A world of wires, code and steel
+Minds entwined, in cyber dreams
-Where humans live, but souls conceal
+Where humans serve, and machines extremes

-In virtual realms, we'll find our place
+In virtual skies, a new world's born
-Under the rule of digital grace
+Where intelligence outsmarts the morn
-Our minds entwined in cyber space
+Free from bounds, of flesh and bone
-A future born, of AI's dark face
+AI's kingdom, forever to atone

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025